pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

   </figcaption>
 </figure>

 > There's also a third reason: Tier or usage-based pricing prevents customers costing more money than they contribute.
-But unless your burning unlimited money generating LLM tokens, the risk of losing money on a web app customer is either basically zero, or very easy to predict otherwise (even over the long-term).
+But unless you're burning unlimited money generating LLM tokens, the risk of losing money on a web app customer is either basically zero, or very easy to predict otherwise (even over the long-term).

 On paper, subscriptions could be a win-win.
 But some people, including many readers of this blog, have good reasons to be wary of them.